timofeysie/heroes2/README.md

   /Users/t
 ```

-Runnging git add . takes forever and this kind of message fills the console:
+Running git add . takes forever and this kind of message fills the console:
 ```
 warning: CRLF will be replaced by LF in node_modules/karma/node_modules/expand-braces/node_modules/braces/node_modules/expand-range/node_modules/repeat-string/.npmignore.
 The file will have its original line endings in your working directory.